dj-kaif/dj-kaif/README.md

 # Hi there, I'm Kaif! 👋
-*I am a passionate Developer specializing in Discord Bot Development and High-Performance Hosting.**
+<sub>**I am a passionate Developer specializing in Discord Bot Development and High-Performance Hosting.**</sub>
-I focus on creating seamless, feature-rich experiences for communities without breaking the bank.
+<sub>I focus on creating seamless, feature-rich experiences for communities without breaking the bank.</sub>
 ---
 ### 🛠️ What I Offer